ShreeLekhaS/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+# NAME:SHREE LEKHA S
+# REGISTER NO.: 212223110052
-# Uploading temperature sensor data in Thing Speak cloud
+# Ex-03  Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.